 He had no idea if it was a good idea to tell them or not.
 Then again, it was a public thing and Sweet Leaf did get upset at him that morning in front of everyone.
 He mentally shrugged, not knowing what else to say.

-A few too many seconds had passed before Roast looked back up and over at Angle.
-He gave a sigh, hoping it would make it feel more authentic.
-“Something kind of did happen, I guess.
+A few too many seconds had passed before Roast looked back up at Angle.
+He gave a sigh with the hope that it would make him seem more authentic.
+“Something did kind of happen, I guess.
 Sweet and I got into a bit of a… fight?”
 He grimaced at the word.
 “Eh, not really the right word.
 Had an incident with one of Sweet’s friends and, well, the whole thing is kind of complicated.”

 “It’s quite alright, Roast, dear.”
 Quick Sketch smiled at him.
 “We have more than enough time to talk about it.
 Why don’t you start from the beginning?”